vuyisile/vuyisile.github.io/_blog/4-stages-of-reading-a-book.md

-Feedback on the Book "how to read a book: the ultimate guide"
+<h3>Feedback on the Book "how to read a book: the ultimate guide"</h3>

 Hello there!! today's blog post is a my reflection on the book or essey called "how to read a book: the ultimate guide" by Mortimer Adler. in the book he speaks of different types of reading and my understanding is that: